-Hoboken might soon be the sight of more than one medical marijuana (or clinical cannabis) business and a cannabis hub as a result.
+Hoboken might soon be the sight of more than one medical marijuana (or medical cannabis) business and a cannabis hub.

 Harmony Dispensary, based in Secaucus, was the first company granted a permit under the new law.
-It has secured 95 Hudson Street for their Hoboken dispensary.
+It has secured 95 Hudson Street for its Hoboken dispensary.
 The site contains 5,000 square feet.
-Their plan calls not only for a dispensary but for a cannabis social lounge, akin to the renowned Amsterdam coffeehouses or a bar.
+Their plan calls not only for a dispensary.
+They also want to create a cannabis social lounge akin to the renowned Amsterdam coffeehouses or a bar.

 As seen in the map above, the dispensary will be in the heart of the city near their PATH station and the iconic Carlo’s Bakery.

 These are ambitious plans.
 While social lounges are an intuitive step in legalizing cannabis, they have not been adopted in all the legalized states.
-Unlike many of the dispensaries operating in New Jersey, Harmony is not a Multi-State Operator (MSO) and currently only has one location in Secaucus.
+Unlike many dispensaries in New Jersey, Harmony is not a Multi-State Operator (MSO).
+They currently only have one location in Secaucus.

 Hoboken and Cannabis